 Tina Freiburger, PhD

-Dr. Tina Freiburger is a professor and chair of the Department of Criminal Justice & Criminology at the University of Wisconsin-Milwaukee.
+Dr. Tina Freiburger is dean of the Helen Bader School of Social Welfare at the University of Wisconsin-Milwaukee.
 Dr. Freiburger's primary research areas are courts and sentencing, program evaluation, juvenile justice, and racial/ethnic issues in the criminal justice system.
 She teaches both graduate and undergraduate courses, including Methods in Social Welfare Research; Analysis of Criminal Justice Research; Juvenile Justice; Perspectives of Crime and the Criminal Justice System; and Crime and Criminal Justice Policy.

 Dr. Freiburger has partnered with several local criminal justice agencies for studies and program evaluations on topics including: juvenile offending; improving the identification of the mental health needs of youth in our community; police and juvenile relations; the effectiveness of work programs for probationers and parolees; the effectiveness of hotspot policing; and racial and gender disparities in prosecutorial and judicial decision making.